 6. Oil bath lubrication

-It is often used for thrust bearings of vertical shafts, and is not suitable for radial bearings of horizontal shafts.
+The immersion method involves submerging a portion of the bearing in lubricating oil.
+This method is often used for thrust bearings of vertical shafts, but is not suitable for radial bearings of horizontal shafts.

 7. Splash lubrication

-The lubricating oil splashed by the flapping of the rotating parts in the oil tank is supplied to the bearing, which is suitable for higher speed bearings.
+The splash lubrication method involves supplying lubricating oil to the bearing through the flapping of rotating parts in the oil tank.
+This method is suitable for high-speed bearings.

 8. Spray lubrication

-The lubrication method of atomizing the lubricant and spraying it on the friction surface, which is suitable for high-speed bearings.
+The atomization method involves spraying the lubricant in a fine mist onto the friction surface.
+This method is suitable for high-speed bearings.

 9. Pressure oil lubrication